pac421/BloG4/README.md

 BloG4 is a blog website who allow users to post interresting thing about computer-science.
 This is a school project started in September 2020 at Institut G4 who purpose many features like:
 - A fully secure account
-- An article viewer with:
+- An article viewer with filter, searcher and sorter
-  *filter
-  *searcher
-  *sorter
 - A comments manager